ZCKaufman/Cognitive_Load_Detection/README.md

 The code will be output in a .txt file in the name/location that you specify when ou hit the "Start" button in CoolTerm.

 Note: On windows there are issues with trying to save to the desktop, I recommend if you are on Windows to save to somewhere in the Downloads or Documents folder.

+### Processing in Jupyter Notebook
+Attached is a Jupyter notebook with preliminary visualizations of data.
+Before running through this code, manually open up the text file and remove the string of Values that indicated the beginning of a new test.[ex: Orientation Sensor TestOrientation Sensor Test10 Sample Average, Cumulative Sum, GSR Overall Average, Gyro X, Gyro Y, Gyro Z, Acc X, Acc Y, Acc Z] This is to make sure you are only analyzing the data from the condition intended.